JoshuaTatterton/Ecom_site/README.md

 # Ecom Portal

-In lieu of any ideas of anything to build, I'm just rebuilding an ecom platform I have worked on before but with blackjack and hookers. ¯\\_(ツ)_/¯
+In lieu of any ideas of anything to build, I'm just rebuilding an ecom platform but with blackjack and hookers. ¯\\_(ツ)_/¯

 Plans:

-  - Rails B/E
+  - Rails B/E & Admin
   - Jsonapi resource api
   - Graphql api (? maybe)
   - Kafka (microservice "synergy")

 Features:
   - PIM
+  - Auth
   - CMS
   - Carts
   - OMS